-- Student attains a minimum semester 1 average of 85 in Honors Chemistry and a minimum score of 550 on both the ELA and mathematics sections of the PSAT/SAT. - Student attains a minimum semester 1 average of 92 in CP Chemistry and a minimum score of 550 on both the ELA and mathematics sections of the PSAT/SAT.
+AP Physics - Student attains a minimum semester 1 average of 85 in Honors Physics and a minimum score of 550 on both the most current ELA and mathematics sections of the PSAT/SAT OR student attains a minimum semester 1 average of 92 in Physics and a minimum score of 550 on both the most current ELA and mathematics sections of the PSAT/SAT. \PSAT and SAT score criteria are subject to change based on new high school proficiency requirements to be set by the state of New Jersey.